 See Also: 3 Of The Best European Football Grounds

-You may not have expected to see golf on this list, but those who’ve learned to appreciate the game know exactly why the PGA Tour finds itself among the top sports leagues in the world.
+You may not have expected to see golf on this list, but those who’ve learned to appreciate the game know exactly why the PGA Tour is among the top sports leagues in the world.

 The truly great golfers in the game test their mettle on the Tour, with the best of the best earning coveted ranked positions.
 The Tour organizes some of the biggest tournaments in the world, hosting championships like the Masters and The U.S. Open.

-The PGA is tax exempt and, as a result, the league’s total revenue isn’t clear.
+The PGA is tax exempt which makes the league’s total revenue unclear.
 However, with impressive television ratings, the Tour is probably pulling in some equally impressive sponsorship money.

 Though this cricket league has only been around since 2008, it’s hard to argue against its unprecedented rise as a fan favorite and a hub for the best competition.
 The Indian Premier League includes eight franchises, each representing major cities in India.
 They play in a home and away round robin before the four best teams enter a playoff to determine a champion.

-The IPL’s quick rise is due, in large part, to their adoption of the newest format of cricket, Twenty20 (20-20), which involves games that last around 3 hours instead of 3 days.
-It’s fast paced and exciting and fans have responded.
+The IPL’s quick rise is due, in large part, to their adoption of the newest format of cricket, Twenty20 (20-20).
+It involves games that last around 3 hours instead of 3 days.
+It’s fast-paced and exciting.
 As a result, the IPL ranks fifth in the world in attendance for outdoor sports, averaging nearly 32,000 fans per game.

 NASCAR might be the tire-squealing champion of America but the world’s favorite and fastest racing sport is, without question, Formula One.
 Rather than having its drivers race each other on an oval, Formula One takes them on a ride through complex tracks where they’ll have to maneuver sharp turns.